Why St. Andrew’s?

 WELCOMES THE STRANGER AND OUTCAST

 Each person who walks through our bright red doors is welcomed, respected, and treated as a friend.
 Jesus practiced radical hospitality, and as Christians, we are called to be “ministers of reconciliation.”
-(2 Corinthians 5:18) This means all people are welcome in our church, regardless of race, gender, sexuality, income, culture, or any other marker of status or identity.
-As we say before Communion each week: “Wherever you are on your journey of faith, this table is prepared for you.”
+(2 Corinthians 5:18) This means all people are welcome in this church, regardless of race, gender, sexuality, income, culture, or any other marker of status or identity.
+Holy scripture declares that, “all are one in Christ Jesus.”
+(Galatians 3:28)

 STRIVES TO FOLLOW CHRIST’S EXAMPLE

-Christians often refer to Jesus as “Immanuel,” which means, “God among us,” or “God with us.”
-When God “walked among us” in the person of Jesus, he showed us a transformative way of life: the Way of Jesus, which we call the Way of Love.
-This is how we seek to live.
-As Christ’s disciples in our time, we come to church each week to learn how to apply Jesus’s example to our own daily lives, as individuals and as a community.
+Christians call Jesus “Emmanuel,” which means, “God among us,” or “God with us.”
+When God walked among us in the person of Jesus, he showed us a transformative way of life: the Way of Jesus, which we call the Way of Love.
+In fact, early Christian communities were sometimes called “People of the Way.”
+Jesus said it clearly: “By this, everyone will know that you are my disciples, if you have love for one another.”
+(John 13:35) This is how we seek to live.
+As Christ’s disciples in our time, we come to church each week to learn how to apply Christ’s example and message to our own daily lives, as individuals and as a community.

 PRACTICES BEAUTIFUL, ANCIENT WORSHIP

 St. Andrew’s is a beautiful place, and on any given Sunday you may experience flowers, candles, colored vestments, stained glass windows, hymns, organ music and ornate symbols.
 Why?
-Because now more than ever, we believe the world needs beauty.
+Because now more than ever, the world needs beauty.
 Beautiful, inspiring worship expresses our awe of God.
 Timeless rituals and practices connect us with our spiritual ancestors.
-Worship nourishes our spirits, grounds us, and allows us to set aside the hustle bustle of modern life to become attuned to the sacred and eternal.
+Liturgy expressed and experienced “in the beauty of holiness” (Psalm 96:9) grounds us, nourishes our spirits, deepens our devotion, and allows us to set aside the hustle bustle of modern life to become attuned to the sacred and eternal.

 WALKS HUMBLY